mrako/weatherapp/README.md

 * The app must be ready to deploy and easy to deploy to your local machine with and without Docker.

-* Instructions to run the app should also be included because a customer would expect this also.
+* Detailed instructions to run the app should be included in your forked version because a customer would expect detailed instructions also.

 * Show us your awesome architectural skills!
 Structure the code and files in a modular and logical fashion for extra points.